telecom-research/CRTC-Scraper/_posts/2017-05-05-hearing-analysis-continued.md

 #### FIBRE

-The word `fibre` and it’s variations appear with the greatest frequency in the transcript dated April 20, 2015.
+The word `fibre` and its variations appear with the greatest frequency in the transcript dated April 20, 2015.

 ![Frequency of the word ‘fibre’](./assets/images/fibreFrequency.png){:class="img-responsive"}